National Historic Landmark: 20th century

-In 1960, the National Park Service took on the administration of the survey data gathered under this legislation, and the National Historic Landmark program began to take more formal shape.
+In 1960, the National Park Service began administering the survey data gathered under this legislation, and the National Historic Landmark program began to take more formal shape.
 When the National Register of Historic Places was established in 1966, the National Historic Landmark program was encompassed within it, and rules and procedures for inclusion and designation were formalized.
 Because listings (either on the National Register, or as an NHL) often triggered local preservation laws, legislation in 1980 amended the listing procedures to require owner agreement to the designations.

 On October 9, 1960, 92 places, properties, or districts were announced as eligible to be designated NHLs by U.S. Secretary of the Interior Fred A. Seaton.
 Agreements of owners or responsible parties were subsequently obtained, but all 92 have since been considered listed on that 1960 date.

 Criteria

 Central Park in New York City, a prominent National Historic Landmark; New York City has 116 NHLs, more than any other city in the U.S.

 NHLs are designated by the United States secretary of the interior because they are: